MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/select-discovery-methods-to-use.md

 ---
-title: "Select discovery methods"
+title: Select discovery methods
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Review considerations for which methods to use and at which sites to run them." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-core
+description: Review considerations for which methods to use and at which sites to run them. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-core